 The American Academy of Pediatrics Dentistry recommends on having at least two cleanings or dental prophylaxis, application of fluoride and x-rays a year.

 Fluoride treatment consist on a special bath that teeth received by either foam trays or varnish application.
 Fluoride is associated with the prevention of cavities by avoiding the demineralization of the dental enamel.
 Most cities in the United States have fluoride Tap water.
 If possible find out if the water that your child drinks contains flour.
-If not, speak with Dr. Rolland about supplemental fluoride treatment by using a special tooth paste or other options.
+If not, speak with Dr. Asensi about supplemental fluoride treatment by using a special tooth paste or other options.

 First time patients should get X rays images that allows the dentist to identify possible cavities that scape to the naked eye.
 X rays are especially useful to identified interproximal cavities or cavities between the surfaces of teeth.